American Girl: Dolls and accessories

 A reboot of the Historical Characters line dubbed as BeForever was launched in August 2014, complete with redesigned outfits, a two-volume compilation of previously released books, and a "Journey Book" for each character, with players taking the role of a present-day girl who found her way to the past and met up with one of the Historical girls.
 The line also coincided with the relaunch of Samantha Parkington, whose collection was discontinued in 2008.
 The BeForever rebranding was removed in 2019, and the dolls were again referred to as "Historical Characters."

 In June 2016, American Girl unveiled Wellie Wishers, a separate doll line similar to Hopscotch Hill School aimed at younger children and with a focus on nature and the outdoors, positioning it between Bitty Baby and the BeForever/Girl of the Year/Truly Me dolls.
 As the name implies, dolls from the line wear Wellington (wellie) boots and have a body design distinct from the classic, Götz-derived American Girl dolls.
 The line was released on June 23, 2016.
 The names of the Wellie Wishers are: Willa, Camille, Kendall, Emerson, Ashlyn, and Bryant.

 In February 2017, American Girl released a new line of 18-inch dolls called contemporary characters.
 The first doll in the line was Tenney Grant, a young aspiring country singer, and songwriter.
 Other dolls of the modern line include Logan, Tenney's bandmate and American Girl's first-ever boy doll, (Note: Outside of the Bitty Twins line, whose dolls consist of fraternal twins; Logan is the first male character doll and the first male doll in American Girl's mainline roster.) and Z Yang, who is interested in photography and making stop motion videos.

 In May 2021, American Girl rereleased the six original historical dolls for their 35th anniversary.
 The release included Felicity, Kirsten, Samantha, Addy, Josefina, and Molly.

 In September 2021, American Girl released a new line of 18-inch dolls called World by Us.
 The dolls and their books promote messages of various social justice issues that are age-appropriate for the line's target audience and cover relevant subjects such as racism, immigration, and climate change.
 The line debuted with three dolls: Makena Williams, Maritza Ochoa, and Evette Peeters.
 The line also features doll outfits designed by Harlem's Fashion Row fashion designers.

+In 2025, The Washington Post reported that American Girl continued to attract interest decades after its founding, driven in part by nostalgia among adult fans and ongoing engagement with the brand's historical characters.